How to Choose the Right Cruise Ship for Families Traveling with Grandparents

 When traveling with a larger group, being near each other often matters more than upgrading to the nicest cabin.

-Connecting rooms or cabins that are close together make it easier for kids to move between parents and grandparents without it feeling complicated.
 On one cruise to Alaska, the grandparents booked a balcony while we chose an interior room to stretch our budget in a way that still made sense for the trip.
-Since the rooms were across the hall, the kids could go sit on the balcony with their grandparents in the mornings and take in the scenery.
+Since the rooms were across the hall, the kids could step in during the morning to take in the view.
 It worked really well.

 Luxury is nice.
 Proximity is practical.